msen7437/Kubernetes-Performance-Testing/Testing-Environment/DescriptionOfTheEnvironment.md

 **Flask API:**

 - I made a Docker Image for this specific usecase so no one has to write the Flask script themselves
+- If you want custom values you can create your own  [Flask-API Image](Flask-API.md)

 ```yaml
 apiVersion: apps/v1